nimbix/jardoc/docs/apps_tutorial.md

 ### 11.1.1.
 Expose using ingress

-This methods has the advantage of using a simple ingress of a full ipv4 address.
+This methods has the advantage of using a simple ingress instead of a full ipv4 address.
 This reduces the costs of usage, and natively profits from the main domain SSL certificate as we rely on a subpath instead of a dedicated ipv4 or dedicated domain.

 First, create folder NAE and create file NAE/AppDef.json with the following content: